VHP1946/VHP1946.github.io/README.md

   * Only Admin can push to "main"
   * Commenting, README and CHANGELOG should always be consistantly kept up to date
 * We can look in to having each page only update when the README is updated (via GitHub Actions)
+* Be patient!
+It can take up to 10 mins for an update to publish